 If you select Captured by PingAccess, the web page that you use to capture the device profile must be a GET request without a request body.
 The GET request must have an Acc ept header that allows text and HTML responses.
 You can also use the ping one.protect.template.t itle and pingone.protect.templa te.header properties in the <PA_HOME>/conf/ localization/pamessages.properties file to add messages.
-For more information, see User-facing page localization reference.
+Learn more in User-facing page localization reference.